Is eating meat a sin?

 But for the sake of argument...

 Let's just assume that at creation God didn't forbid using animals for food.
 Let's assume that Adam and Eve were allowed to eat meat and other animal products.
 If it was allowed by God at creation, one would assume that it would be good and healthful and science should be able to back that up.
 Well, quite the opposite actually.
-Eating animal products is known to cause cancer, heart disease, and other diseases.
+Eating animal products is known to cause cancer, heart disease, and other health issues.
 BUT, the animal products they would have eaten back in Adam and Eve's day are exponentially different than what we have available to us today.
-Factory farming and processing has changed the quality of the animals themselves, making a harmful "food" product.
-Plus, the quantity in which we eat animal products today is just ridiculous.
-First off, we aren't out there working to hunt the animal or raise it ourselves, and we aren't the ones preparing their bodies or mammalian breast milk for consumption either.
+Factory farming and processing has changed the quality of the animals themselves, making a potentially harmful "food" product.
+Plus, the large quantity in which we eat animal products today is just ridiculous.
+We aren't out there working hard like Old Testament peoples to hunt the animal or raise it ourselves, and we aren't the ones preparing their bodies or breast milk for consumption either.
 We go to the grocery store where it's already been done for us days or even weeks earlier.

 But let's get back to this hypothetical and compare it to what we have today.